 Middle East Studies

 The Middle East Studies Program offers students an interdisciplinary minor aimed at a comparative study of the Middle East (including North Africa).
-The minor curriculum's "Core Courses" emphasize the study of the Middle East since the emergence of Islam, while "Supporting Courses" may include further study of the ancient, medieval, or modern Middle East, or a three-quarter sequence of a Middle Eastern language.
+The minor curriculum's allows for the study of the Middle East since the emergence of Islam, the study of the ancient, medieval, or modern Middle East, or a three-quarter sequence of a Middle Eastern language.

 Middle East Studies students are encouraged to Study Abroad.
 Approved courses taken at other universities or through participation in the Education Abroad Program can be included as part of the minor by petition.